NewsUncategorized

 SAN DIEGO — A “field of dreams” with more than 1,800 faithful gathered for the diocese’s annual Pentecost Mass for All Peoples, celebrated by Bishop Michael Pham.

-At the beginning of the liturgy, the bishop surveyed the packed stands at Cathedra Catholic High School on May 23 and compared what he saw to one of his favorite movies.
+At the beginning of the liturgy, the bishop surveyed the packed stands at Cathedral Catholic High School on May 23 and compared what he saw to one of his favorite movies.

-The ninth annual Mass has become a tradition at the diocese since then Father Pham had first organized it in 2018, under the leadership of then Bishop Robert W. McElroy.
+The ninth annual Mass has become a tradition at the diocese since then Father Pham first organized it in 2018 as vicar for Ethnic and Intercultural Communities, under the leadership of then Bishop Robert W. McElroy.

 The Mass drew dozens of priests and deacons, as well as religious men and women from across the San Diego region.
 One busload of faithful arrived from Mission San Luis Rey Parish in Oceanside.